artmg/lubuild/help/manipulate/disk-recovery-and-forensics.md

     * `sh lin64/die`

-## Data Carving ##
+## Data Carving

 Recovering data from unused clusters of a disk - like Undelete but better!
+These data recovery tools don't need file tables nor even partition tables – they just look at the raw data on the disk, recognising what look like files and guessing the type using the file signatures mentioned above.

 See sections below or other carving utils include MagicRescue, Hachoir